 —Howard Oakley, The Eclectic Light Company

-Future plans: This book will be updated as Apple releases updated features for existing M1 Macs and new Macs based on its M-series processors.
+Future plans: This book will be updated as Apple releases updated features for existing M1 and M2 Macs and new Macs based on its M-series processors.

 Here’s what you will learn from this book:

-- Get to know the M1, M1 Pro, and M1 Max processors, and what’s so different about them
+- Get to know the M1, M1 Pro, M1 Max, M1 Ultra, and M2 processors, and what’s so different about them

 - Understand the limits of emulation